wrnwwrnw/code_for_iclr27/README.md

 # LazyRecall

 > Version 0.3.1 uses one runtime for all supported architectures and supports
 > static multi-request decoding for Llama/full-attention Mistral.
-The default
-> `batch_size=1` retains the single-request algorithm, with cache-interface
-> compatibility for Transformers 5.14.1.
-CPU regression checks are available;
-> target-GPU validation is required before publishing performance or quality results.

 Training-free, global KV-cache management with temporal decision-risk scoring, lazy eviction, and optional CPU retrieval with real GPU reinsertion.